 Alternative currency: currency that can be used instead of the dominant national or supranational currency

-The banking system has created various innovations that facilitate transactions such as: credit cards or traveler checks.
+Examples: The banking system has created various innovations that facilitate transactions such as: credit cards or traveler checks.
 To the extent that these instruments are generally accepted as means of payment, they constitute money.
 Furthermore, Miles + Bonus to airlines are considered as alternative type of money.
 Additionally, companies, individuals, organizations, local public organizations, etc can create alternative forms of money, for instance a supermarket can – instead of issuing change – give you an indication that they owe 6 Euro.
 This is an alternative currency.
 Generally, they have “local” use.
 Only apply to specific transactions (not accepted by everyone), (Tzagarakis and Daskalou (2015))